 The cost to the general public is $125 per animal.

-If you show proof of public assistance, such as Medicaid, Medicare, food stamps, SSI, disability, or a rent receipt from public housing, you will be charged a much lower rate.
+If you show proof of public assistance, such as Medicaid, Medicare, SNAP (food stamps), SSI, disability, or a rent receipt from public housing, you will be charged a much lower rate.

 If you are on unemployment but receive no other public assistance you will be charged $125.